 Use tools like Google Analytics, Google Search Console, social media analytics and SEO performance data to prop up any decision making.
 There are loads of keyword research tools out there to choose from so you can get some insight into what people are searching for; some of my personal favourites are Answer The Public, Google’s own Keyword Planner, and LSIGraph.

-When you’re formulating your plan, remember to also think about your titles and meta descriptions – how are you going to grab people without being clickbaity?
-Establish rules around SEO or similar platform ranking algorithms if you’re publishing through using a third-party service like YouTube or social media.
+When you’re formulating your plan, remember to also think about your titles and meta descriptions – how are you going to grab people without seeming like clickbait?
+Establish rules for your content’s SEO attributes and consider platform algorithms if you’re posting through third-party services like YouTube or social media.

-Whether you’re intending to use visual content or not, it’s important to know how your content is going to look and feel.
+Whether you’re intending to use visual media or not, it’s important to know how your content is going to look and feel.
 Establish the tone of voice you’re going to use, and the style of any visuals.
-Creating a style guide makes light work of communicating what you need to a member of staff or an outsourced professional (that’s me!).
+Creating a style guide makes light work of communicating what you need to a member of staff or an outsourced professional.

 Happy strategising!Want to maximise your #contentmarketing efforts?
 Check out this DIY guide to #contentstrategy!
 Click To Tweet

 What strategic elements do you use in your current content marketing efforts?
 Were the questions above useful to you?
 Are there any you would add?
 Let’s have a chat over on Twitter – I’m @JeniiLowe.